aimran/aimran.github.io/content/pages/research.md

 At HAWC, I am leading the effort to observe and understand flaring gamma ray emission from active galaxies.
 I am also developing software analysis tools to conduct searches for extremely bright but short transient events in the gamma-ray sky observed by HAWC.
-I apply *cutting-edge* imaging techniques and statistical tools¬to analyze large quantities of data to study high-energy photon¬ emissions from distant galaxies.
+I apply *cutting-edge* imaging techniques and statistical tools to analyze large quantities of data to study high-energy photon emissions from distant galaxies.

 Prior to WIPAC, I was a postdoctoral researcher at the [Los Alamos National Laboratory](lanl.gov) (LANL) in New Mexico.
 During my time at LANL, I designed